saulpierotti/markdown_notebook/LB2.md

 	* This is membrane-less compartimentalization
 * Protein flexibility may allow proteins to aggregate with different partners
 * An aggregate can be a single complex or a full metabolic pathway
+* Single cell sequencing is the future since it does not average over a large number of cells
+* Data quality is highly strategic, and there are companies specialised in measuring it
+* I can measure data quality in term of completeness
+	* If my data are not complete either I produce them or buy them
+* Conformity among databases is also important (same format for same data)
+* Consistency: are my data contradicting each other
+* Accuracy: how much can I trust the data?
+* Uniqueness: do I have duplicates?
+* Integrity: are data are linked correctly to each other
+* How do I assure that data is correctly mantained?
+* Deep learning, contrary to ML, In general does do feature extraction by itself
+*

 ---